 Mowing: Some songbirds, such as juncos, nest in tall grass.
 If you need to mow an area with tall grass, please inspect the area for nests before mowing.

-Eves: Some swallows, like barn and cliff swallows, build mud nests in eves.
+Eaves: Some swallows, like barn and cliff swallows, build mud nests in eaves.
 If there are eggs or hatchlings, please wait until the babies fledge before removing nests or pressure washing.

 Vents: If you notice adult songbirds building a nest in a vent, you can remove the nest material and screen off the vent.
 If there are eggs or hatchlings, please wait until the babies fledge before removing the nest and screening off the vent.